A permitted purchaser – the purchaser of a taxable item or service – who held a sales tax permit at the time they paid sales tax in error can:

 A permitted purchaser cannot claim a credit for a local taxing jurisdiction unless it has been previously reported on prior tax returns.
 Instead, a refund claim must be filed with the Comptroller's office.

 You can also amend an original return you filed.
 Follow the instructions on the form used to file the original return (as described in the Taking a Credit on a Future Return section above), and write "Amended Return" on the top of the form.
-You cannot electronically file an amended return that reduces the tax due after the due date for the period being amended.
+You can also electronically file an amended return, even if it reduces the tax due of the original return filed.
+Additional documentation may be requested to validate your request.

 It is not necessary to file amended returns for separate periods in separate envelopes.
 For efficient processing, the Comptroller's office will review all the amended returns filed at the same time.